Taylor-University/tu-web-documentation/index.md

 **Please Note**: *All code is worked on outside of dotCMS will need to be uploaded to dotCMS since there is not a good way for dotCMS and Github to integrate at this time.*

 ----

-### License

-Just the Docs is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).

 ### Contributing